nvisnjic/BeagleSat/API/API_list.md

 ## Sensors ##

-*Requirements*
+* Requirements *

 * Easy access to stored sensor data (both processed and unprocessed)
-* Store all data required for real-time correction and later correction
+* Store all data required for real-time correction and postponed correction
 * Link processed data to used corr. parameters
 * Initiate computation of correction parameters
 * Update IGRF reference